nlivaic/DistributedSystems/README.md

   * Transport cost is zero
   * The network is homogeneous - happens when the system is designed so two different applications need to be deployed at the same time.
 Take care of versioning to mitigate this.

-## Properties we want in a distributed systems:
+## Properties of reliable systems:
   * Idempotence
   * Immutability
   * Location independence